 Table of Contents

 When the pandemic hit in 2020, many professionals lost their jobs.
 Although the light at the end of the tunnel is slightly visible now, finding a job remains a challenge for some professionals.
 According to BBC News, about one in 20 people remain jobless, as of the first quarter of 2021.
-In such a case, salary negotiation seems like a taboo.
+In such a case, salary negotiation seems taboo.
 You should feel lucky enough to be offered a job in the middle of a pandemic, right?

 Here’s the thing.
 You’re being offered the job because you are a good match for the role, not just because you got lucky.
 So, you deserve to get paid for whatever you’re worth regardless of the situation we’re in.
 If you’re wondering how you can do that, keep on reading.
 We will provide additional tips on how you can get the pay you deserve during the pandemic.